DWill1440/note-taker/README.md

 ## Description

-This is an application that allows users to manage their personal finances.
+This site will allow users to take, save, and delete notes.

 ## Table of Contents